soravux/scoop/doc/usage.rst

 -m scoop            **Mandatory** Uses SCOOP to run program.
 --hosts [...]
 List of hosts to launch workers on.
 -vv                 Double verbosity flag
--n 16               Launch 16 workers
-your_program.py     The program to be launched
+-n 16               Launch a total of 16 workers your_program.py     The program to be launched
 [your arguments]    The arguments that needs to be passed to your program
 ================    =================================